Citroen Relay van review

 Driving and Performance

 The Citroen Relay is fairly easy to drive, with light steering, decent forward visibility and a logical interior layout.
-The gearbox isn't the best either, with a lumpy shift, although the lever's position on the dash is comfortable enough to use.
+The gearbox isn't the best, with a lumpy shift, although the lever's position on the dash is comfortable enough to use.

 The ride in the Relay is reasonably good, even without a load in the back.
 Over bumpy back roads the optional suspended driver's seat soaks up most of the bumps, but it gets irritating on faster roads - it undulates up and down, tightening and loosening your seatbelt.
 The Ford Transit is top of its class for ride quality, and the Mercedes Sprinter has more comfortable seats.
-Volkswagen's new front-wheel drive Crafter also offers a better combination of ride and comfort.
+Volkswagen's new front-wheel drive Crafter also offers a better combination of ride and comfort, leaving the Relay to struggle in comparison.

 Cab and Interior